Frequently Asked Questions

 To change your PIN or learn how to protect your benefits, download the free ebtEDGE mobile app or visit www.ebt.ca.gov/cardholder/.

-If you do not get a SUN Bucks card in the mail, you must apply by completing a school meal application or Alternative Income Form and submitting it to your child's school by August 31, 2024 to get SUN Bucks benefits.
-If you did not get a SUN Bucks card in the mail and do not submit a school meal application or an Alternative Income Form with your school by August 31, 2024, you will not be able to get SUN Bucks benefits for the summer period.
+If you do not get a SUN Bucks card in the mail, you must apply for SUN Bucks by completing a school meal application or Universal Benefits Application and submitting it to your child's school by September 2, 2025.
+If you do not apply by September 2, 2025, you will not get SUN Bucks benefits for 2025.

 Will the SUN Bucks program be available after summer 2024?